|Academic Term||Autumn Semester / Academic Year|

 Spring Semester priority deadline

-Located in the resort community of Ifrane, Al Akhawayn University is set in the heart of a region known for its beautiful forests, mountains, lakes and waterfalls offering unlimited opportunities for recreation enthusiasts.
+Al Akhawayn is located in the university town of Ifrane.
+It is set in the heart of a region known for its beautiful forests, mountains, lakes and waterfalls offering unlimited opportunities for recreation enthusiasts.
 Lying nestled near the Atlas mountains, students have the opportunity to explore the stunning outdoors.
-With a regular population of 12,000, Ifrane's human activity often swells to over 100,000 on weekends and holidays as visitors flow in to enjoy the area's beauty.
-Situated 65 kilometers from the historically rich imperial cities of Fez and Meknes (both founded in the 8th Century) the campus offers easy access to major centers of Moroccan tradition and culture.
+With a regular population of 15,000, Ifrane's human activity often swells to over 100,000 on weekends and holidays as visitors flow in to enjoy the area's beauty.
+Situated 65 kilometers from the historically rich imperial cities of Fez and Meknes (both founded in the 8th Century), the campus offers easy access to major centers of Moroccan tradition and culture.
 In addition to the natural landscape students have opportunities to engage in a number of organizations and campus activities to keep busy during their time at Al Akhawayn.

 AUI is by design and mission an international university.
 Its international student population and faculty represent 30 percent of the entire University's population.
 The university's academic programs foster an international perspective and understanding through an emphasis on faculty-student interaction, small classes, active involvement of students in formal research activities, careful academic advising, personal counseling, organized student activities, and a full array of student support services.
 As part of the exchange program, students will be met at the airport in Rabat or Fes and brought to Ifrane.
 Students who wish to take Modern Standard and Moroccan colloquial Arabic are encouraged to enroll in the University's program for non-native speakers, the Arabic Language Program